vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

 VAPOURSYNTH_API_MINOR
 ---------------------

 Minor API version.
-It is bumped when new functions are added to VSAPI_ or core behavior is noticably changed.
+It is bumped when new functions are added to VSAPI_ or core behavior is noticeably changed.

 VAPOURSYNTH_API_VERSION